OSINTI4L/ESP32Marauder-Portal-Pwn/README.md

 For the lolz of course.

-Here you will find walk-throughs for how to spam, crash, and deauth Flipper Zero evil portals, allowing you to finally take back your starbucks.
+Here you will find walk-throughs for how to crash, deauth, and spam Flipper Zero evil portals, allowing you to finally take back your starbucks.